-Preference in the lottery will be given to the following categories of students:
+Preference in the lottery will be given to the following categories of students (in order of preference):

-1. Students whose address of residence lies within the published boundaries of the District.
+- 1. Students whose address of residence lies within the published boundaries of the District. - 2. · Siblings of students currently enrolled at the Charter School. - 3. · Children of KIPP LA regular, non-temporary employees (as long as that number does not exceed 10% of total enrollment).

-- 2. Siblings of students currently enrolled at the Charter School. - 3.
-Children of KIPP LA regular employees (as long as that number does not exceed 10% of total enrollment).
 Students currently attending the Charter School are exempt from the lottery per Education Code Section 47605(d)(2)(B).